-- Inside pieces – These are the items placed inside the casket, such as small floral sprays.
+- Inside pieces – These items are placed inside the casket, such as small floral sprays.

 Sometimes, Condolence Flowers are Not Appropriate

 There are instances when flowers are not appropriate.
 Such as when the family requests that donations be made instead of flowers.
 Many religions and cultures welcome flowers for mourning ceremonies.
 However, some do not traditionally receive flowers, such as the Jewish and Islamic faiths.

 Jewish law has always demanded immediate burial – within three days – so condolence flowers weren’t necessary.
-It is still not customary to send flowers, although they are not forbidden.
+It is still not customary to send flowers, although they are allowed.
 Some Jews have begun to send flowers for Reformed Jewish funerals.
-Instead of flowers, it is common to send fruit and food baskets to the home of the bereaved during the mourning period.
+Instead of flowers, sending fruit and food baskets to the bereaved’s home during the mourning period is common.